 Total office real estate taxes increased \$0.2 million for the nine months ended September 30, 2017 compared to the nine months ended September 30, 2016 primarily due to an increase in the assessed values of City Center Bellevue and Torrey Reserve Campus.
-The increase in real estate taxes is partially offset by nonrecurring real estate taxes for the nine months ended September 30, 2017 is approximately 22% recoverable from tenants.
+The increase in real estate taxes is partially offset by nonrecurring real estate taxes for tenants with tax exemptions at First & Main.
+The increase in office real estate taxes for the nine months ended September 30, 2017 is approximately 22% recoverable from tenants.